 But to master the banjo, you need to learn some theory and go through a great deal of hands-on practice.
 It can be daunting to decide where to start.
 How many strings do you need?
 What else should you pay attention to?

 I’ve prepared a short list of affordable banjos that can help you out.
 Any of these can be a great choice for a beginner, even if you’re not sure of your preferred style or genre yet.
-There is also a quick look at some questions that you might have about the banjo.
+There is also a quick look at some questions that you might have about this instrument.

-My top five choices are all sturdy five-string banjos with a powerful sound.
+My top choices are all sturdy five-string banjos with a powerful sound.